apache/ignite-3/modules/catalog/README.md

 # Catalog module

-Catalog is a component that responsible for managing descriptors of objects available in cluster, as well as serving as single source of truth for other components to acquire an actual state of the schema.
+Catalog is a component that responsible for managing descriptors of objects available in cluster.
+Additionally, it serves as access point for other components to obtain proper version of descriptors with respect to provided version of catalog or timestamp.

 This module provides implementation of catalog service as well as internal API for accessing the objects descriptors.